Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework

 \section{Limitations and Future Works}

 This work aims at establishing the foundation of benchmarking tabular synthesis models on causal information and future works can consider to further address some limitations.
-Firstly, we suggest to expand the benchmark framework with more generation processes (e.g., for discrete and mixed data) while satisfying Conditions \ref{cond:graph} and \ref{cond:iden} and include more baseline methods.
-Current benchmark datasets are based on $10$ continuous variables with causal mechanisms $LG$, $LU$, $SG$, and $NG$.
+CauTabBench is designed as a controlled diagnostic benchmark for causal fidelity.
+Its central claim is that, on data with known high-order causal structure, the framework reveals whether a synthesis model preserves that structure.
+It is not intended as a universal one-number model selector across all real-world tabular settings, and the limitations below should be read in that light.
+We conducted initial experimentation with respect to discrete data in Table~\ref{tab:discrete}, but we suggest to expand the benchmark framework with more generation and discretisation processes in addition to mixed data types while satisfying Conditions (i) and (ii) while including more baseline methods.
+Current benchmark datasets are based mainly on causal mechanisms $LG$, $LU$, $SG$, and $NG$, and our experimental setup uses $N=10$ or $20$ variables which could be easily expanded as $N$ is a configurable parameter in our benchmark framework.
 Although for the purpose of this paper, it is sufficient with our current setting, it may not be suitable for specific applications or other use cases.
 Additionally, since this work is based on a general consideration of causal relationships without a specific downstream application, we only choose general benchmark tasks and metrics based on causal discovery algorithms.
 It is worthwhile to design more task-specific benchmark tasks and metrics when there are specific downstream applications of synthetic tabular data.